Veganize the Holidays

 Let it shop!
 Let it shop!
 Let it shop!

 So, you want to be more environmentally friendly but cannot give up the ritual of shopping for gifts.
 A simple rule of thumb is to buy less.
 Or choose sustainable gifts which can benefit the environment in at least one way.
-Buy local to minimise the carbon footprint associated with the transportation of the products and support small shops and makers — fairtrade may not be locally sourced but still benefit craftspeople in other areas of the world.
+Buy local to minimise the carbon footprint associated with the transportation of the products and support small shops and makers — Fairtrade may not be locally sourced but still benefit craftspeople in other areas of the world.
 Spoil the vegan in your life by purchasing only from brands that have been vetted as cruelty-free.

 I saw Mommy buying second-hand